 Daniel Taube, JD, PhD, has been providing continuing education to licensed mental health professionals for almost 10 years.
 He received his JD from Villanova University and his PhD in clinical psychology from Hahnemann University.

-Kristen Valus, PsyD, is a licensed clinical psychologist with a private practice in San Francisco.
-Dr. Valus specializes in cognitive behavioral treatment of mood and anxiety disorders in adults, and provides training in cognitive behavioral therapy to professionals.
-She is a Founding Fellow of the Academy of Cognitive Therapy and an Adjunct Clinical Faculty member at UC Berkeley.
+Kristen Valus, PsyD, is a licensed clinical psychologist with a private practice in Cary, North Carolina.
+Dr. Valus specializes in cognitive behavioral treatment of mood and anxiety disorders in adults, and provides training and supervision in cognitive behavior therapy to professionals.
+She is also a Founding Fellow of the Academy of Cognitive Therapy.

 Peter Van Oot, PhD, has an MA in physiological psychology, his doctorate in clinical psychology, and pre- and postdoctoral training in rehabilitation neuropsychology.
 Peter maintains a consultation- and assessment-based neuropsychology private practice in Oakland and consults on pharmacology.
 He is a member of APA’s Division 40 and 38, the National Academy of Neuropsychology (NAN), and the Northern California Neuropsychology Forum (NCNF).